 According to Buckingham, the ability to control your breath may be more important in some sports than others.
 For example, free divers (people who dive underwater to varying depths without breathing equipment), swimmers, and athletes in target sports (such as archery, or the biathlon) are examples of athletes whose performance relies heavily on breath control.

 For most athletes, the consequences of substandard breath control aren’t nearly as dramatic as they are for free divers, for example.
 However, learning how to breathe when exercising or controlling your breath may benefit your sports and exercise performance.

 Every breath launches a complex cycle that begins with the lungs.

-While all this is going on, carbon dioxide (a colourless, odourless gas and waste product) is getting transported from your blood to your lungs to be exhaled.
-According to the National Heart, Lung, and Blood Institute, this process is called gas exchange, and it's essential to life.
+While all this is going on, carbon dioxide (a colorless, odorless gas and waste product) is getting transported from your blood to your lungs to be exhaled.
+According to the National Heart, Lung, and Blood Institute, this process is called gas exchange, and it’s essential to life.

-Breath work may help you optimise this process depending on your goals or needs.
+Breath work may help you optimize this process depending on your goals or needs.